 Take a photo with your phone (do not use Instagram) and open in an app such as Filter Mania for iPhones, which offers 12 free filters such as frost, neon and aqua (for a realistic splash of water).
 Apply a filter, save and send it straight to Instagram.
 Now you can also add any of the Instagram tweaks described above.
 For light effects like lens flares and spots known as bokeh lights, try LensFlare and LensLight at $1 each from iTunes.

-can opt for free app Pixlr-o-matic, which offers lots of filters, including light effects.
+Android users can opt for free app Pixlr-o-matic, which offers lots of filters, including light effects.
 When you're finished, export to your camera roll to use with Instagram.

 A word or two of text can add a strong message to your photo.
 Phonto is a free app from iTunes that includes the popular typewriter font, along with others.
 Android users can try free LabelBox — the old-fashioned Dymo label look is popular on Instagram.